motion/orbit/projects/blog/src/pages/update-one/index.md

 Close friends wouldn't even install early trial versions of Orbit without permission from their team.
 We wanted to build a better knowledge tool, but having it live in the cloud or on-prem would mean difficult onboarding, and therefore a heavy sales presence.

-But -- today, computers are powerful and have lots of memory, and topic modeling / search with modern NLP is orders of magnitude faster and easier to achieve.
-So, with experimentation, we realized we could build Orbit to run entirely local to your computer.
+But -- today, computers are powerful and have lots of memory.
+Topic modeling and search with modern NLP is orders of magnitude faster and easier to do.
+With experimentation, we realized we could run Orbit entirely locally on your computer.
 That means:

-- No handling of user data = easy, risk-free trials.
+- No handling of user data.
-- No need for on-premise servier installs = low onboard cost!
+- No need for on-premise servier installs.

+Which lets us do easy, risk-free trials and almost no onboarding process!

 <div style="margin: 2.5rem -20%; display: flex; align-items: center; justify-content: center;">
   <div style="margin: auto;  max-width: 100vw;">